 Nearly 600 payers and providers participated in the survey, conducted on behalf of Envolve Health.
 Asked to choose the top five issues affecting patient and member outcomes, they cited income and income distribution (59 percent), addiction (50 percent), family structure/social support (48 percent), and health literacy (48 percent), and access to care (41 percent).

-But their level of confidence in their ability to address social determinants of health seemed surprisingly high to some experts who reviewed the survey results, especially given research1 that shows hospitals spend the least amount of their community benefits dollars on addressing social determinants of health.
+But their level of confidence in their ability to address social determinants of health seemed surprisingly high to some experts who reviewed the survey results, especially given research1 that shows hospitals spend the least amount of their community benefits dollars on addressing a social determinants of health model reflecting their patient's challenges.

 What Social Issues Are Affecting Your Organization’s Patient/Member Outcomes the Most?